 Take 5 minutes and run through the main areas of the house and take care of the clutter.

-Write down your priorities for the next day in your Daily Priority Tracker.
+Write down your priorities for the next day.

 Check the weather forecast and lay out clothes for the next day.
 This can be yours, your spouse’s and/or your kids.

 Prep lunches and lunch boxes as much as possible.
 Sometimes, you need to make something fresh in the morning, but you can layout as much as you can and ensure there is a spot in the fridge for tomorrow’s lunch items.

 Prep coffee and/or ensure your tea kettle is full of water.

 If you have children, review tomorrow’s schedule with them and ensure that everything is ready to go – homework, paperwork, sports gear, etc.